-Phil has worked in the financial aid profession for 24 years and has spent 15 years as a NASFAA peer reviewer.
+Phil has worked in the financial aid profession since 1991 and has been at the level of director since 1998.
+He has been a NASFAA peer reviewer almost from the start of the program having begun in the year 2000.
 His extensive background includes a broad range of skills and institutions.
-He has worked at a small, selective, high-cost private institution, a regional public university and, currently, a large flagship public university.
-He has also been heavily involved in the implementation of the two most prevalent Student Information Systems.
+He has worked at a small, selective, high-cost private institution, a regional public university, a large flagship public university, and currently at a large, nationally ranked private institution.
+He has been heavily involved in the implementation of the two most prevalent Student Information Systems.
 He has implemented regulations relating to reauthorizations, has been involved in the negotiated rulemaking process established by Congress, and has conducted many presentations locally and nationally related to the financial aid profession.

 Vickie has served in the financial aid profession since 1982.
 She functioned as the director of student aid at two private institutions prior to joining the University of Michigan Office of Financial Aid in the '90s, where she is the associate director for client services and oversees scholarship and athletic aid, student employment, outreach and the counseling/processing units.
 Vickie has been active in the Midwest Association of Student Financial Aid Administrators (MASFAA), where she served as president, secretary, and committee chair for several committees and with NASFAA as a member of the Board of Directors, SOE team lead/team reviewer, and chair of the Leadership Institute.
 She also served on the College Board’s Financial Aid Standards and Services Advisory Committee (FASSAC) and with the TRIO programs’ education equal opportunity professional organizations.
 NASFAA U Credentials: Administrative Capability, Consumer Information